andyL89/tap-room-redux/README.md

 # _Tap-Room-Redux_
-A React web app for creating, deleting, and updating different types of beer, using Redux to store all state.
+A React web app for creating, deleting, and updating different types of beer, using Redux to handle all state.

 ### _**Andy Lawson**_